tylercamp/palcalc/README.md

 	- ~~Save game settings + associate with save file~~

 ## Eventual TODOs
+- Bugfix - Solver prefers breeding a pal to get an opposite gender instead of just using the existing pals
 - Add "About" window for licenses + references
 - Gracefully handle missing references to pals, traits, and pal instances
 - Fix tree layout algorithm